palerdot/wordl-rs/README.md

 cargo install wordl
 ```

 Precompiled binaries are available in [Latest Releases page](https://github.com/palerdot/wordl-rs/releases/latest).
 Please note, the precompiled binaries are **not signed**.
-For example, in `MacOS`, you have to manually allow running the binary in `Security & Privacy` settings.;
+For example, in `MacOS`, you have to manually allow running the binary in `Security & Privacy` settings.

 ### About